michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/permissions-and-access-control.md

     -   A set of custom data fields
     -   Events

--   **Which Data**: this is where you select the specific group of contacts, profile, custom data set of event
+-   **Group/Profile/Custom Data/Event**: The label on this field is set by your selection in **Type of Data**.
+This is where you select the specific group of contacts, profile, custom data or event for this ACL

 - **Enabled?**: is the ACL active?